smessie/Article-ESWC2024-DFDP/content/architecture.md

 By declaratively describing the form in RDF, we achieve the ability to render the same form description in any environment.
 There already exist ontologies that can be used for this purpose, such as [SHACL](cite:cites shacl), [Solid-UI](cite:cites solid-ui), and [RDF-Form](cite:cites rdf-form).
 By reusing these ontologies for the display part, we achieve maximum compatibility with existing form descriptions.
-To prove that the display part is unrelated to the viewing environment, two proof-of-concept applications are implemented and discussed in [](#implementation), each rendering the same form description in a different viewing environment.
-One app renders the form description in a Web browser using HTML, while the other app renders the same form description in a text-based command-line interface.
-The architecture and implementation of these apps are very similar to each other.
-The main difference is that the FormCli app does not have a graphical user interface and uses a text-based terminal instead.
 Semantic and declarative descriptions also enable machines to interpret the form's meaning, facilitating machine-driven prefilling of forms.
 This is achieved with the binding property on each form field, linking to the semantic meaning of that field.
-The already existing predicates in the UI ontologies are reused for that, e.g. `ui:property` for Solid-UI, `form:binding` for RDF-Form, and `sh:path` for SHACL.
+The already existing predicates in the UI ontologies can be reused for that, e.g. `ui:property` for Solid-UI, `form:binding` for RDF-Form, and `sh:path` for SHACL.
 The form's binding, describing its meaning, serves as the type for the resulting data subject after form completion.
 The form field's bindings will serve as predicates on that subject, describing the semantic meaning of these fields, with the filled-in values for these fields as objects.
 The *data resource* structure mirrors the filled-out form's output, enabling automatic prefilling of the form.